Our Rooted Team

 Nat believes people make the most sense when viewed within the full context of their lives, including their relationships, identities, environments, and the systems they navigate each day.
 They work with individuals, couples, families, and groups who are navigating stress, grief, trauma, and life transitions.
 Therapy with Nat is collaborative and reflective, creating space to explore both internal experiences and the broader cultural and relational factors that shape them.

-Nat practices from a flexible, evidence-based, and trauma-informed perspective and is committed to anti-oppressive, affirming care for people of all identities, including queer, trans, gender-nonconforming, and neurodiverse individuals.
+Nat is trained in EMDR and practices from a flexible, evidence-based, and trauma-informed perspective.
+They are committed to anti-oppressive, affirming care for people of all identities, including queer, trans, gender-nonconforming, and neurodiverse individuals.
 Their work often focuses on building insight, strengthening emotional regulation, improving connection, and developing skills that support more sustainable, meaningful change in daily life.

 Working with Nat often feels thoughtful, affirming, and grounded in genuine curiosity and care.

-Nat is available for sessions, in-person or via telehealth, during weekdays.
+Nat is available for sessions during weekdays: in-person or via telehealth.

 Lead Support Specialist